Mambouna/pgturbo/doc/from-scratch.rst

 To represent this we need to track a variable ``bird.vy``, which is the bird's velocity in the ``y`` direction.
-This is a new variable that we are defining, not something that Pygame Zero provides for us.
+This is a new variable that we are defining, not something that Pygame Turbo provides for us.

 * Gravity means constant acceleration downwards: ``GRAVITY`` is greater than 0.
 * Acceleration is change in velocity: ``GRAVITY`` gets added to ``bird.vy``